 Students in these programs can focus on areas involving life and physical sciences and learn about the plant kingdom, ecology, cell chemistry and genetics.
 Additional topics of study include cell biology technology, cell fractionation, plant and animal communities, microscopy and protein purification.

 Students who want to become teachers will need to complete several courses related to education and teaching.
 Examples of teaching courses include contemporary issues in education, sociocultural influence on teaching, and teaching and learning.

 - Consider working as a tutor.
 Working as a biology tutor is an opportunity to help students learn basic biology concepts and may be good preparation for becoming a teacher.

 Step 2: Complete Student Teaching

 In order to earn licensure and graduate from a bachelor's degree program that has a teacher preparation component, individuals will need to complete a teaching practicum.
 This is an opportunity for individuals to design lesson plans and teach students under the supervision of an experienced teacher.
 The specific responsibilities and duties may vary depending on the teacher supervising.

 Step 3: Obtain Licensure

 To teach biology in public schools, students must obtain a state teaching license to teach secondary-education biology, which usually allows them to teach grades 7-12.
 Specific licensing requirements vary by state for teachers.
-However, the BLS reports that most states require that teaching applicants graduate with a bachelor's degree, complete teaching courses and participate in a teaching practicum.
+However, most states require that teaching applicants graduate with a bachelor's degree, complete teaching courses and participate in a teaching practicum.
 Some states require that prospective teachers pass a licensing examination.
 Alternative teacher certification programs are also available and allow college graduates who majored in biology and related specialties to change careers, becoming biology teachers without having studied education in college.